doersino/tixyz/README.md

 $ npm run deploy
 ```

-This will first revert this `dist/` directory to a clean slate, then do `npm run build`, and finally use the `gh-pages` package to commit the now-current `dist/` directory to the `gh-pages` branch of this repository (it will create it if it doesn't already exist).
+This will first revert the `dist/` directory to a clean slate, then do `npm run build`, and finally use the `gh-pages` package to commit the now-current `dist/` directory to the `gh-pages` branch of this repository (it will create it if it doesn't already exist).

 ## License